koszyk99/AetherFlow/README.md

 terraform init
 terraform apply -auto-approve
 4. Run the Live Dashboard
-Navigate to the root directory, activate your virtual environment, and launch the monitoring tool:
+Navigate to the root directory and launch the monitoring tool:

 Bash